 Did you know that if you are stranded on the shoulder or side of a road because of your disabled car, you are at a high risk of accident and injury?
-Nearly one in five vehicle accidents in the US occur on the roadside or shoulder.
+Nearly one in five car accidents in the US occur on the roadside or shoulder.

 In addition, more than 12 percent of car crashes occurring on the shoulder of the road result in a fatality.

 When you are stranded inside or outside a disabled vehicle on the highway, the motorists approaching you are likely to be traveling at dangerous speeds.
 If the driver is distracted, careless, or drunk, they may not be able to swiftly move out of your way to avoid a collision.

 Sometimes situations such as low visibility, inclement weather, or the blocked view of the motorist due to a large truck ahead may lead to a crash with your disabled car.Types of Disabled Vehicle Accidents in California

 Roadside and shoulder of road crash in California involving disabled vehicles may occur in these typical situations:

 - A negligent motorist fails to notice your disabled vehicle and hits your stopped car while you are inside.

 - A negligent motorist fails to notice you while you are outside your vehicle and hits you.